 Final Provisions

-10.1 This MoU shall not create any rights and obligations under Maltese, Portuguese or international law.
+10.1 This MoU shall not create any rights and obligations under Maltese, Portuguese or applicable international law.

 10.2 Any matters that are not described in this MoU shall be subject to discussion and agreement by the Parties.